The New Cuba: So What’s That?

 From off-grid to online

 Cuba has been pretty cut off, off-grid, for many years – though always inextricably tied to its nearest neighbour, and adversary, the USA.
-Tourism started to grow, slowly, during the ’90s, but it’s over the past five years that this island has been far more on the move.
+Tourism started to grow, slowly, during the ’90s, but it’s over the past ten years that this island has been far more on the move.
 Many young (and not so young) people are developing small businesses and projects which – despite often severe lack of resources – are blooming.
 From restaurants/cafes, online music magazines and mobile phone repair kiosks to health spas, pizza delivery and Airbnb-rented houses, Cubans are ducking, diving and making things happen.

 Romantic narrative vs. The real thing

 First, though, let’s rewind.
 You’re preparing to travel to an economically poor island that’s awash in romantic narrative and bang in the middle of a rather complex and undefined shift.
 You want to have a great time but also know where you are.
-You’re looking for “authentic” experiences, beyond the stereotypical, illusory narrative and tourist trails.
+You’re looking for “authentic” Cuban experiences, beyond the stereotypical, illusory narrative and tourist trails.
 You don’t want to do the equivalent of visiting London and head straight for Buckingham Place and the Changing of the Guard.
 So it’s worth reflecting on that narrative.
 Every country and major city has one.
 The skyline of New York, diverse “hoods”, yelling taxi drivers: the brash city that never sleeps.
 Paris – the city of lovers, a certain chic, baguettes and berets.
 Then there’s Havana, Cuba.
 Close your eyes and imagine.
 What do you see?

 Unless you’ve been here before it might be Fidel and the Revolution, 1950’s American cars, salsa dancing, Che Guevara, music, mojitos, sun, sea, an island lost in time?
 A valiant David, only 90 miles from the Goliath US of A?
 A place to see before it changes – but into what?
 And the “new Cuba” you’ve heard about?